-Having integrated collaboration tools like MangoApps in your enterprise is a great way to ensure that key emails are tracked and employees are notified about updates.
+Having an integrated collaboration tool is a great way to reduce email overload.
+This ensures that key emails are tracked and employees are notified about updates.
 This is especially important when employees use a single email for both personal and office use.
-Collaboration tools often even replace emails by creating a centralized location for communication and company information through company pages, news feeds, wikis, dashboards and more.
-MangoApps can also sync with an employee’s calendar and send automatic reminds and notifications about upcoming meetings or events.
-Such tools encourage organization and communication and benefit both companies and their employees.
+Collaboration tools can even replace emails by creating a centralized location for communication and company information.
+Additionally, collaboration tools can sync with an employee’s calendar and send automatic reminders about upcoming events.
+This encourages organization and communication, while benefiting the company and its employees.

 Email marketing has a median ROI of over 122%.
 While that might be good news for businesses in general, for an employee, it often means an inbox flooded with promotional messages.
-If employees are going to be able to successfully sort important work emails from unnecessary extras, it is vital for them to set inbox labels and filters.
-How an employee organizes his or her own inbox often comes down to personal preference, an inbox, for example, could be maintained by showing company emails first or by enabling notifications for priority messages, but whatever you choose some kind of system needs to be in place.
-Making a plan and organizing your inbox can make the difference between keeping up with important announcements and having to declare email bankruptcy.
+If an employee wants to sort important work emails from unnecessary junk, it is vital for them to set inbox labels and filters.
+How an employee organizes their own inbox often comes down to personal preference.
+An inbox, for example, could show company emails first or have enabled notifications for priority messages.
+Whatever you choose, some kind of system needs to be in place.
+Organizing your inbox can make the difference between keeping up with important announcements and having to declare email bankruptcy.

-Employees should avoid whenever possible subscribing to promotional material, newsletters and other non-work-related subscriptions from their office email.
+Employees should avoid subscribing to promotional material, newsletters and other non-work-related subscriptions from their office email.
 Enough extra promotional material will end up in your inbox without you asking for it.
-Spending some time now unsubscribing from promotional emails will save you from hundreds of future unwanted emails and will make it much easier to keep a clutter-free inbox.
-Sometimes it is even necessary to block senders so that they become more responsible in the future.
-Customer or work-related emails that are no longer active should be archived and moved out of the inbox and ongoing email threads should always be as succinct and clear as possible.
+Spending some time now to unsubscribe from promotional emails will save you from hundreds of future unwanted emails and will make it much easier to keep a clutter-free inbox.
+Sometimes it is even necessary to block a sender so that they become more responsible in the future.
+Work-related emails that are no longer active need to be archived and moved out of the inbox.
+Lastly, any ongoing email threads should always be as succinct and clear as possible.

-Setting aside a few minutes at a set time every day to tackle an inbox can make all the difference in the world in the effort to reduce email overload.
-Even when employees are on vacation, spending just 10 minutes to check the office inbox can ensure that they are caught up on important events and that any critical communication can be acknowledged.
-When you decided to dedicate your time to email is up to you and what works best with your schedule but it should be at a consistent time and for a consistent period of every work day.
+Setting aside a few minutes at a set time every day to tackle an inbox can make a huge difference in the effort to reduce email overload.
+Even when employees are on vacation, spending just 10 minutes to check the office inbox can ensure that they are caught up on important events.
+This way, any critical communication can be acknowledged or seen.
+When you decide to dedicate your time to managing your email is up to you.
+Choose a time that works best for your schedule, but try to be consistent and do it every day.

-Many official emails could be answered with the same reply, especially when all that is needed is a simple acknowledgment or approval.
+Many official emails could be answered with the same reply, especially when all that is needed is a simple acknowledgment.
 Designing a few templates that match your most common email circumstances will save you time and reduce email overload in the long run.
-Even if the answer isn’t exactly the same, having a template with a similar situation will give employees a good place to start and will make answering emails simpler and more straightforward.
-Preplanned and prepared templates can also ensure that emails include all of the necessary information, saving employees the hassle of having to go back over information or send multiple emails if some information was forgotten.
+Having a template will make answering emails simpler and more straightforward.
+Preplanned templates can also ensure that emails include all of the important information.
+This saves the employees from the hassle of having to go back over information or resend emails if information was forgotten.